 9. A long walk but good hunting if you can pull birds away from 6.
 Birds would often come from behind us and surprise us.
 A big spread and hard calling seems to help here.
 Our best hunting here happened after guys in 6 pulled out for the day.

 10. Island blind.
 Long walk with tough conditions for setting out decoys, including lots of submerged logs right off the northern point.
 West side of island is a deep channel.
-Lots of birds pass right through here so pass shooting can be good.
+Lots of birds pass right through here so pass shooting can be good but try not to be a jerk and shoot birds working 4 or 11.
+Update (2021): The McNary website says there is a blind now on this island.
+Maybe the crews also tried to get rid of some of the submerged snags.

 11. Have not hunted.